 Note You must run the cmdlet on the Lync Server 2013 Standard Edition server.

-Note If database mirroring is enabled for your back end databases, we strongly recommended that you use the Invoke-CsDatabaseFailover -NewPrincipal Primary cmdlet and verify that the primary server is principal for all databases before you run the Install-CsDatabase cmdlet.
+Note If database mirroring is enabled for the back-end databases, we strongly recommended that you use the Invoke-CsDatabaseFailover -NewPrincipal Primary command, and then verify that the primary server is principal for all databases before you run the Install-CsDatabase cmdlet.

 Install-CsDatabase -ConfiguredDatabases -SqlServerFqdn FEBE.FQDN -Verbose